tildearrow/furnace/doc/7-systems/vic20.md

 # Commodore VIC-20

-the Commodore VIC-20 was Commodore's major attempt at making a personal home computer, and is the percursor to the Commodore 64.
+the Commodore VIC-20 was Commodore's major attempt at making a personal home computer, and is the precursor to the Commodore 64.

 it was also known as the VC-20 in Germany, and the VIC-1001 in Japan.